LogtalkDotOrg/logtalk3/adapters/NOTES.md

 XSB generates intermediate files (with a `.xwam` extension) when compiling Prolog source files (thus including the Logtalk core files).
-Thus, you must either install Logtalk on a location where you have write access or perform the first run of the integration scripts from a user with the required privileges (e.g., using `sudo` on POSIX systems or choosing `Run as administrator` on Windows systems).
+Thus, you must either install Logtalk in a location where you have write access or perform the first run of the integration scripts from a user with the required privileges (e.g., using `sudo` on POSIX systems or choosing `Run as administrator` on Windows systems).

-Due to the relative long release cycle of XSB, you may need to use its development version if the recommended version is not yet available as a stable release.
+Due to the relatively long release cycle of XSB, you may need to use its development version if the recommended version is not yet available as a stable release.